 - VIII.
 Team A fouls after it scores a touchdown, and Team B fouls on the successful try.
 RULING: Allow the touchdown.
 Team B has the option of Team A being penalized on the try or the succeeding kickoff.
 Team A then has the option of Team B being penalized on a replay of the try.
 Team B personal-foul penalties may be enforced on the subsequent kickoff or at the succeeding spot in extra periods.
 Yardages assessed on the succeeding kickoff may cancel. - IX.
 Team A fouls after it scores a touchdown, and Team B fouls after a successful try.
 RULING: Allow the score.
-Team B has the option of Team A being penalized on the try or the succeeding kickoff.
+Team B has the option of Team A being penalized on the try, the succeeding kickoff, or from the succeeding spot in extra periods.
 For the foul after the try, Team B is penalized on the kickoff or at the succeeding spot in extra periods.